 If you ultimately can’t avoid baggage fees with an airline, it’s time to think of other ways to get to your destination affordably.

-Skip flying, and consider taking a train, boat, or a bus.
+Skip flying, and consider taking a train, boat, or bus.

 In Europe, my husband took a bus many many times and had no limit to the amount of bags that he could bring.

-Generally speaking, you are allowed more checked baggage when you take an alternate mode of transportation (bus or train) compared to taking budget airlines like Ryanair.
+Generally speaking, you’re allowed more checked baggage when you take an alternate mode of transportation (bus or train) compared to taking budget airlines like Ryanair.

 In some cases alternate modes of transportation will take much longer than just flying to your destination.